OpenBMB/MiniCPM-V/README.md

 ##### Instruction-to-Speech

-MiniCPM-o-2.6 can also do Instruction-to-Speech, aka **Voice Creation**.
+MiniCPM-o 2.6 can also do Instruction-to-Speech, aka **Voice Creation**.
 You can describe a voice in detail, and the model will generate a voice that matches the description.
 For more Instruction-to-Speech sample instructions, you can refer to https://voxinstruct.github.io/VoxInstruct/.

 <details>
 <summary> Click to view Python code running MiniCPM-o 2.6 with Instruction-to-Speech. </summary>